jaeyounkim/tensorflow/tensorflow/lite/java/ovic/OSS_TEMPLATE.md

  * **Accuracy/Time**: The accuracy divided by either the total inference time or the wall-time, whichever is longer
  * **Reference accuracy**: The reference accuracy of models from the Pareto optimal curve that have the same latency as the submission

-### Object Detection
+#### Object Detection

 | Rank | Username | Metric | Runtime | mAP over time | mAP of processed |
 |------|----------|--------|---------|---------------|------------------|
 | 1 | Username | 0.xxxxx | xxx.x | xxx | xxx |

+* **Metric**: COCO mAP computed on the entire minival dataset
+* **mAP over time**: COCO mAP on the minival dataset divided by latency per image
+* **mAP of processed**: COCO mAP computed only on the processed images

 ## Dataset
 <!--
-Provide detailed information of the dataset used
+• Provide detailed information of the dataset used
 -->

-## Validation accuracy

 ## Training
 <!--
-Provide detailed training information (preprocessing, hyperparameters, random seeds, and environment) Please provide a command line example for training.
+• Provide detailed training information (preprocessing, hyperparameters, random seeds, and environment)
+• Provide a command line example for training.
 -->

 Please run this command line for training.